 - Confinement in jail and not finally convicted of a felony

 The request must state the address at which you are registered to vote, one of the above conditions for requesting a ballot, the address to which you want the ballot mailed, and your signature.
-If the ballot is not to be mailed outside the County and not to the address at which you are registered, you must give an explanation as to the address such as nursing home, hospital, etc. Applications may not be submitted more than 60 days before election day and must be received by this office no later than the 7th day before election day.
+If the ballot is not to be mailed outside the County and not to the address at which you are registered, you must give an explanation as to the address such as nursing home, hospital, etc. Applications must be received by this office no later than close of business on the 11th day before election day.
 All voted ballots that are returned on or before election day will be counted.

 Collin County Early Voting Clerk